Tom from our Policy and Campaigns team blogs about 'Postcards from Somewhere' and the next phase of our Life Support campaign.

 The response was incredible - over 2,000 of you created postcards, and the photos and stories they contained were beautiful.
-I urge you take a look and, if you haven’t already, add your own postcard.
 They offer a glimpse into people’s lives, and the places, people and organisations that help them to keep going when times are tough, or live life to the full during happier times.

 Some clear themes emerged from the postcards:

 It was obvious how important the idea of ‘home’ is, both in terms of place but also the family and friends it brings to mind: